Ansh-0011/KaryaSetu-APP/README.md

 # KaryaSetu-APP
-A software which innovates the workflow of the lobourer work system in India.
+A software which innovates the workflow of the labourer work system in India.

 # 🇮🇳 KaryaSetu: Empowering Laborers, Enabling Contractors